mrkrd/matlab_wrapper/CONTRIBUTING.rst

 Contributing new Code
 ---------------------

+- Source code is located at: https://github.com/mrkrd/matlab_wrapper

-- The source code is hosted on GitHub_ and patches or pull requests are very welcome!
+- Patches or pull requests are very welcome!

 - Good place to start is the TODO.org_ file (best viewd in Emacs org-mode).
 At the moment, all new features and ideas go through